Bars92/font-organizer/readme.txt

 Want to try us?
 Use Addendio's [Font Organizer live demo](https://addendio.com/try-plugin/?slug=font-organizer "live demo")!

+Have any problems?
+Check out our new [Office Font Organizer page](http://hivewebstudios.com/font-organizer/ "Font Organizer page")

 Key Features:

 * Upload font to your website and apply it on any element.
 * Multi upload allow you to upload more font formats to support more browsers.
 * Add any google fonts in one click and apply them on any element.
 * Apply fonts for known elements or custom elements of your choosing easily.
+* Edit and remove custom elements assigned quickly.
 * Delete and remove fonts from your website in one click.
 * Choose your fonts & font sizes in the editor (tinyMCE & tinyMCE Advanced).
 * Our code is extremely clean, well written, and optimized for maximum performance for your website.